ifranco/academic-kickstart/content/project/strings-of-thought/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Strings of Thought"
-summary: "Strings of Thought is a contemporary dance piece that uses digital media and interactive scenography."
+summary: "Strings of Thought is a contemporary dance piece where the dancer controls light and sound through a set of suspended cables."
 authors: [ivan-franco]
 tags: ["art"]
 categories: ["art"]